 Caracas, which is arguably the first city many people think of when they hear of Venezuela, is a city that has seems to have a lot of cultural points of interest – however, it has made some press over the years as a result of its economic struggles and its crime rates.
-In fact, statistics show that it may still be one of the most dangerous cities to visit, as well as to live in.
+In fact, statistics show that it may still be one of the most dangerous cities in the world to visit, as well as to live in.

 Caracas is the capital city of Venezuela.
 It is situated on the River Guaire, just nine miles from the Caribbean Sea.